delawaremathguy/ShoppingList17/README.md

 ![](Img4.jpg)  ![](Img5.jpg)

-* Again, tapping on the circular button on the leading edge of an item's display toggles whether the item appears on the shopping list.
+* Again, tapping on the circular button on the leading edge of an item's display toggles whether the item appears on the shopping list (but *does not mark the item as having been purchased* if the item's status changes from on the list to not on the list).
 Tapping elsewhere on any row allows you to edit an Item, while tapping the "+" button in the navigation bar allows you to add a new item.
 Long pressing on a row reveals a context menu to perform some quick actions as described above.

 * A list of "locations" in a store is displayed in the third tab view.
 Locations are simply identifiable areas of a store, such as "Dairy," "Fruits & Vegetables," "Deli," "Aisle 12," and so on where items can be found.